Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 <div class="info" data-title="note">

 > Copilot generates new code for you dynamically, so the suggestion you get might be a bit different from the one shown here.
 But the idea is the same: it's a complete class definition with all the functions you need to implement the database service.
-If the suggestion is not to your liking, you can also cycle between differents suggestions using `Alt+]` (`Option+]` on macOS).
+If the suggestion is not to your liking, you can also cycle between differents suggestions using `Alt+]` (`Option+]` on macOS) and `Alt+]` (`Alt+[` on Windows)

 </div>